mheadd/opendata.guide/README.md

 * Reviewing data for completeness and accuracy
 * Conducting an internal data review
 * Adding Metadata
-* Adding Terms of Use
+* Adding a License & Terms of Use
-* Staging your data for public use
+* Publishing data for the worls to use
- - OpenDataPhilly.org
- - PHLAPI
- - GitHub
 * Engaging users in the data community

 ## Related